 Comfort and Mobility

-When you first pick up this pair of rain pants, you immediately want to categorize it as a super light weight pant that might not offer comfort or a functional design in exchange for saving weight.
+When you first pick up this pair of rain pants, you immediately want to categorize it as a super lightweight pant that might not offer comfort or a functional design in exchange for saving weight.
 Our review team found that this was not the case.
-Out entire team loved how the low-profile elastic waist band felt, particularly when worn with a backpack.
-It proved to be one of the most comfortable contenders; the elastic waist band and shock cord was a breeze and kept our pants from slowing inching down.
+Our entire team loved how the low-profile elastic waistband felt, particularly when worn with a backpack.
+It proved to be one of the most comfortable contenders; the elastic waistband and shock cord was a breeze and kept our pants from slowing inching down.
 We found that these pants fit a wide range of users, but certainly run a little on the smaller/slimmer side of the spectrum.
 For folks that are forced to size up, there are three built-in elastic loops to accommodate suspenders.

 Despite the slimmer than average fit, the Helium's range of motion was among the best in our review, featuring a solid design and excellent articulation.
 After extended use, our testing team found that these pants performed well for activities that demanded a fair amount of mobility, whether alpine rock climbing, Nordic skiing, trail running, or similar type activities.

 This contender does not offer any additional features to help with ventilation, though the Pertex Shield+ fabric proved to perform slightly above average in the breathability metric.
 In our side-by-side testing, we found these pants to be more breathable than some, like the The North Face Venture or Columbia Rebel Roamer.
 They were similar to the Marmot PreCip Pant, but not quite as breathable as the Mountain Hardwear Stretch Ozonic or the Outdoor Research Foray Pant.